-How to Choose the Right Tennessee Family Lawyer for Your Divorce
+How to Choose the Right TN Family Lawyer for Your Divorce

-How to Choose the Right Tennessee Family Lawyer for Your Divorce.
+Choosing the right Tennessee family lawyer for your divorce.
 Answers to frequently asked questions about Tennessee lawyer selection.

 Should I be represented by a lawyer in my Tennessee divorce?

 Yes.
 The Tennessee lawyer selection process is very important.
 There is no such thing as a “standard” divorce.
 Ask around.
 Odds are that you will find that at least one of your friends or co-workers obtained a divorce without a lawyer and lived to regret it.
 Seemingly simple estates are often more complex than they seem.
 Real estate law, debt refinancing, insurance, pension valuation and division, retirement asset division, child custody, child support, taxes, and business ownership division can pose unique problems to any case.
 In every case, there must be a determination of which assets are marital property and which are separate property.
 Your lawyer can advise you as to how the court might divide that property in the event of a trial.
 Additionally, your lawyer can advise you on how much money, if any, you should accept or offer for alimony or child support.

 How can I prepare for meeting with a lawyer?

 When you set the first appointment, ask what you can do to prepare for the appointment, then, make a list of questions that most concern you.
 Much of what you will learn in your initial interview will be things you need to know in addition to what you want to know.
 Although not required, it will be helpful for you to gather certain documents in preparation for your first meeting with your attorney.
 Consider locating and copying your important documents, including:

 - financial statements,